-New Accounting Standards: In February 2016, the FASB issued ASU 2016-02, Leases.
+In February 2016, the FASB issued ASU 2016-02, Leases.
 This ASU affects any entity that enters into a lease, with some specified scope exemptions.
 The main difference between previous GAAP and this ASU is the recognition of lease assets and lease liabilities by lessees for those leases classified as operating leases under previous GAAP.
-Nonpublic business entities should apply the amendments for fiscal years beginning after December 15, 2019 (i.e., January 1, 2020, for a calendar year entity).
-Early application is permitted for all public business entities and all nonpublic business entities upon issuance.
-The Company has not yet implemented this ASU and is in the process of assessing the effect on the Company's financial statements.
+The Company will apply the amendments in this ASU for the fiscal year ending June 30, 2020.
+The Company is in the process of assessing the effect on its financial statements.

-Subsequent Events: Management has performed an analysis of the activities and transactions subsequent to June 30, 2017, to determine the need for any adjustments to and/or disclosures within the audited financial statements for the year ended June 30, 2017.
-Management has performed their analysis of subsequent events through September 25, 2017, the date the financial statements were issued.
+Subsequent Events: Management has performed an analysis of the activities and transactions subsequent to June 30, 2018, to determine the need for any adjustments to and/or disclosures within the audited financial statements for the year ended June 30, 2018.
+Management has performed their analysis of subsequent events through September 28, 2018, the date the financial statements were issued.